jvelilla/awesome-ChatGPT/prompts.md

 Prompt:

-"I want to learn [insert skill].
+"I want to learn / get better at [insert skill].
 Generate a 30 day plan that will help a beginner like me learn the skill from scratch."
 ________

 6. Create any form of text or content